stardog-union/stardog-blog/content/posts/stardog4-whats-coming.md

 of very many data sources.
 The domain model may itself be complex and dynamic in a way that makes queries (or traversals) non-trivial.

-One way to deal with this complexity is good UI.
+One way to deal with complexity is good UI.
 Pelorus is good UI for graphs.
-It's also ~1500 lines of Clojurescript React functional goodness.
+It's also ~1500 lines of Clojurescript-React-functional goodness.

 {{screenshot}}

+Pelorus is now available for faceted browsing of any Stardog database.

 ## Geospatial Query

-**Stardog 4 geospatial query... something something.**
+**Stardog 4 includes geospatial query support.**

-Gist
+What geospatial query?
+What Lucene supports (but don't say it that way).

+Gist...

+What predicates does it index?

 ## Moving to Java 8